 - Obviously, this is wrong.
 About the only effect of retaliation is that the amount of damage in this world increases.

-- Again, this is wrong.
-A deed is bad if it causes damage to a victim, no matter whether it is punished or not.
+- Again, this is incorrect.
+A deed is wrong if it causes damage to a victim, no matter whether it is punished or not.
 In fact, it is deplorable that some bad deeds do not get punished.

-- # If somebody is just doing his job, it’s OK.
+- # If somebody is just doing his job, his behavior is morally acceptable.

-- The fact that somebody gets paid for something does not mean that what he is doing would be morally justified.
+- The fact that somebody gets paid for something does not mean that what he is doing is morally justified.
 A Mafia gang member also just does his job.

-- # If it brings me a disadvantage, it must be bad.
+- # If it brings me a disadvantage, it must be morally wrong.

 - As we have seen in the discussion about victim’s justice, this is not true: If we own a butcher’s shop and someone opens another butcher’s shop next door, then this is a disadvantage to us, but still morally perfectly OK.